 Air Jordan XXXV DNA: Released in 2020

-The final sneakers on our list are also some of the wackiest, weirdest, and most memorable Michael Jordan shoes of all time, somehow evoking both the spirit of a fighter jet and 90s retro Jordans at the same time.
+The final sneakers on our list are also some of the wackiest, weirdest, and most memorable Michael Jordan shoes of all time, evoking the spirit of a fighter jet and 90s retro Jordans simultaneously.

-The XXXV DNA features the brand’s exposed Eclipse Plate 2.0, which extends up into the shoe’s upper, offering energy return, stability, and cushioning.
-A partially exposed Zoom Air bag in the heel helps with responsiveness while high-end materials like nubuck and suede mean this sneaker wouldn’t look at all out of place with a suit for a smart-casual look.
+The XXXV DNA features the brand’s exposed Eclipse Plate 2.0, extending into the shoe’s upper, offering energy return, stability, and cushioning.
+A partially exposed Zoom Air bag in the heel helps with responsiveness while high-end materials like nubuck and suede mean this sneaker wouldn’t look out of place with a suit for a smart-casual look.

 |Year first release:||2020|